Hot cross buns are not only delicious, but they also make for a timeless Easter recipe.

 The recipe begins much like a recipe for dinner rolls.
 You will need basic baking ingredients such as yeast, flour, eggs, butter, milk, and sugar for hot cross buns.
 Adding more butter and more eggs with less milk will produce a denser, not heavy, roll.
 Hot cross buns are supposed to be more of a breakfast or dessert roll over a dinner roll.

 - Mix the bread dough.

-- Knead the bread dough for about 2 minutes.
+- Knead the dough